lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for Fragmentation or after trying to do SCHC C/D and fragmentation the packet is sent as is.
-The size of the Rule ID is not specified in this document.
-It is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.
+The size of the Rule ID is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.

-The Rule ID for the SCHC identifies:
+The Rule ID the SCHC identifies are:
 * In the SCHC C/D context the Rule used to keep the Field Description of the header packet.

 * In SCHC Fragmentation the specific modes and settings.